pouryafard75/refactoringminer-astdiff-bot/README.md

 | Name         | Description                                     |
 |--------------|-------------------------------------------------|
 | `artifact_url` | URL to download the generated diff artifact   |

+Note: You can generate an OAuth token in GitHub Settings -> Developer settings -> Personal access tokens.

 ### Example Workflow